 Chromatin must now be purified before proceeding with qPCR or library synthesis.
-DNA purification columns and reagents are included in all Chromatrap[®] ChIP-seq kits to recover ultra pure DNA from ChIP samples.
+DNA purification plate and reagents are included to recover ultra-pure DNA from ChIP samples.
 Alternatively, DNA can be purified by phenol/chloroform extraction using an inert carrier such as linear polyacrylamide (LPA).
 The use of glycogen as a carrier is not recommended due to potential contamination with nucleic acids from a biological source.

 N.B.
 DNA Wash Buffer must be prepared before first use.
-Add 60 ml ethanol (95-100%) to the DNA Wash Buffer concentrate and note on label that ethanol has been added.
+Add 60 ml ethanol (95-100%) to the DNA Wash Buffer concentrate and note on the label that ethanol has been added.